-- Generative artificial intelligence (AI) tools are now widespread and easy to access.
-Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Gemini. - Springhead School recognises that AI has many uses, including enhancing teaching and learning and in helping to protect and safeguard pupils.
-However, AI also has the potential to facilitate abuse (e.g., through bullying and grooming), allowing for false accusations to be made against other pupils or staff (e.g., through the use of 'deepfakes') and/or expose pupils to harmful content.
-We will respond to any misuse of AI in line with this policy and our anti-bullying and behaviour policies. - All staff must be aware of the risks and capabilities of using Al tools and should carry out risk assessments for any new Al tool being used by the school.
+- Generative AI is one type of AI.
+It refers to technology that can be used to create new content based on large volumes of data that models have been trained on a variety of sources. - ChatGPT, Microsoft Copilot and Google Gemini are generative AI tools, built on large language models (LLMs).
+LLMs are a category of foundation models trained on large amounts of data, enabling them to understand and generate human-like content. - Springhead School recognises that AI has many uses, including enhancing teaching and learning and in helping to protect and safeguard pupils.
+However, AI also has the potential to facilitate abuse (e.g. through bullying and grooming), allowing for false accusations to be made against other pupils or staff (e.g. through the use of 'deepfakes') and/or expose pupils to harmful content.
+We will respond to any misuse of AI in line with this policy and our anti-bullying, online safety and behaviour policies. - Safety is our main priority when deciding whether to use generative AI in our setting.
+Any use of generative AI by staff and pupils will be carefully considered and assessed, evaluating the benefits and risks of use in its education setting.
+Springhead School uses the appropriate DfE guidance and policy for AI including Generative artificial intelligence (AI) in education, Using AI in education settings: support materials GOV.UK and Using AI in education: support for school and college leaders GOV.UK